osesantos/jarbas/README.md

 - [x] Give the option to open the list of convesations and select one of them to continue.
 - [x] Add the possibility to use claude api
 - [x] Add the possibility to use the openai api
+- [ ] Add agents concepts to the chat, so that the user can select the agent to use.
-- [ ] Improve agentic capabilities, by adding the possibility to scrape the web in real time.
+- [ ] Improve agent capabilities, by adding the possibility to scrape the web in real time, get an article and summarize it.
 - [ ] Allow the user to select the api to use

 ## Chat mode